 Which is why I was so confused when I got back to the table and found him sniffing strangely and swatting at his face.
 It took me a minute and a half-understandable toddler response to figure out that he had shoved a pomegranate seed up his nose.
 Seriously, kid?!

-10 most common things kids stick up their nose (other than fingers) I eventually managed to get the seed out, but I was in shock.
+I eventually managed to get the seed out, but I was in shock.
 When I went on social media to commiserate later that night, I soon realized I wasn’t alone.
 A ridiculous amount of toddlers shove everything from tiny pieces of food to Lego parts and coins up their noses on the regular.
 Why?
 The answer seems to be: why not?

 “Children learn by interacting with the environment and using all of their senses.
 Babies notoriously put everything in their mouths, and, as they get older, they will put things in other orifices, including the nose,” says Tricia Feener, a paediatrician in Corner Brook, Nfld., and a member of the CPS Public Education Advisory Committee.
 “That’s how children learn—they see things, taste them and feel them.
 It’s part of learning about the world around them, and it’s a natural curiosity that’s part of normal development.”